iterative/dvc.org/content/docs/command-reference/fetch.md

 Used without arguments (as above), `dvc fetch` downloads all files and directories needed by all `dvc.yaml` and `.dvc` files in the current branch.
-For example, the hash value `20b786b...` corresponds to the `data/prepared/` directory.
+For example, the hash values `20b786b...` and `c8d307a...` correspond to the `model.pkl` file and `data/features/` directory, respectively.

 Let's now link files from the cache to the workspace with: